John MacHale: Vatican Council

 MacHale attended the First Vatican Council of 1869–1870.
 He voted against the doctrine of papal infallibility on the first ballot on the basis that it was an inopportune time to promulgate it; he absented himself from the final ballot, which adopted it.
 According to Bernard O'Reilly, "on his return to Tuam he lost not a moment in proclaiming from the pulpit of St Jarlath's the dogma ..., which he believed with his whole heart and mind, as he believed the articles of the Apostles' Creed".

 A character in James Joyce's story "Grace" tells a garbled version of the events, conflating MacHale with Edward Fitzgerald, another no-voter.

 In 1877, to the disappointment of the archbishop, who desired that his nephew should be his coadjutor, John McEvilly, Bishop of Galway, was elected by the clergy of the archdiocese, and was commanded by Pope Leo XIII after some delay, to assume his post.
 He had opposed this election as far as possible, but submitted to the papal order.

 Use of Irish

-Every Sunday he preached a sermon in Irish at the cathedral, and during his diocesan visitations he always addressed the people in their native tongue, which was still largely used in his diocese.
+Every Sunday he preached a sermon in Irish at the cathedral.
+During his diocesan visitations he always addressed the people in their native tongue, which was still largely used in his diocese.
 On journeys he usually conversed in Irish with his attendant chaplain, and had to use it to address people of Tuam or the beggars who greeted him whenever he went out.
 He preached his last Irish sermon after his Sunday Mass, April 1881.
 He died seven months later.